-Speed Building 9(4 units) Prerequisites: Completion of CRT 108 or approval of instructor.
+Prerequisites: Completion of CRT 108 or approval of instructor.
 This course provides for speed development (160-180 wpm) through the use of online dictation, drills, and exercises with emphasis on accurate notes, conflict-free theory, and increased proficiency in read back of steno notes.
 Synchronous classes will include the same type of material and will include live read back and class discussions.
 Instruction on 4-voice dictation testing and transcription formatting is included.

-Speed Building 10......(4 units) Prerequisites: Completion of CRT 209 or approval of instructor.
+Prerequisites: Completion of CRT 209 or approval of instructor.
 This course provides for speed development (180-200 wpm) through the use of online dictation, drills, and exercises with emphasis on accurate notes, conflict-free theory, and increased proficiency in read back of steno notes.
 Synchronous classes will include the same type of material and will include live read back and class discussions.
 Emphasis is placed on 4-voice dictation testing and transcription formatting.
 Students are to begin the 40 hours of required internship at this point.

-Speed Building 11(4 units) Prerequisites: Completion of CRT 210 or approval of instructor.
+Prerequisites: Completion of CRT 210 or approval of instructor.

 This course provides for speed development (180-200 wpm) through the use of online dictation, drills, and exercises with emphasis on accurate notes, conflict-free theory, and increased proficiency in read back of steno notes.
 Synchronous classes will include the same type of material and will include live read back and class discussions.
 Emphasis is placed on 4-voice dictation testing and transcription formatting.
+Students may sit for qualifiers if all prerequisites are met (see CR Program Requirements).

+Prerequisites: Completion of CRT 211 or approval of instructor.
 Students may sit for qualifiers if all prerequisites are met (see CR Program Requirements).
 This course provides the opportunity for students to pass a qualifier exam as required by the CRBC to become eligible to sit for the CA CSR Examination.